decaporg/decap-cms/README.md

 User the `{{cms-preview field='fieldname'}}` to insert the preview widget for a field.

 You can use `{{entry.fieldname}}` to access the actual value of a field in the template.

+For widgets like markdown fields or images, you'll typically always want to use the {{cms-preview field='body'}} format, since otherwise you'll get the raw value of the field, rather than the
+HTML value.

 ## Extending and overriding